 2016 Update 1 - Inspector/2016_update1

-Your program should be compiled with -g switch to include symbol names.
+Your program should be compiled with the -g switch to include symbol names.
 Optimizations can be turned on.

 Debugging is possible either directly from the GUI, or from command line.